 View this post on Instagram

 While moving to an island doesn’t necessarily mean you’ll be on the beach sipping rum every day, it’s still a dream come true for many.
-Especially when moving to Belize fits the bill for many expats: English-speaking, low cost of living, and being neighbors with the best people in the world.
+Especially considering moving to Belize to live fits the bill for many as an expat; Belize is English-speaking, low cost of living, and your neighbors are probably the best people in the world.